cartoon-battle/cartoon-battle.github.io/farming.md

  * Auto play adventure battles (any island, or selected by you).
 It waits until you have 6-12 adventure energy left and drains it all in a few seconds.
 It does not use refills.
  * Auto play arena battles.
 It waits until you have 9 or more energy and drains it all in a few seconds.
 You can also refresh for selected hero tokens, and the cost of the refreshes… Well, it’s on the house!
  * Play all your challenges for you.
-It completes them all on auto as soon as their energy is refreshed.
+It completes within an hour or two before the challenge energy ends.
  * It can complete your daily quests by buying three basic packs each day, and making one upgrade on all of them.
  * If you wish, it will spend all your nixon coins above 100k on basic packs, and recycle all common and rare cards. **Warning**, this will recycle all existing common and rare cards you might already have in your inventory.
  * It watches ads and opens ad crates automatically.